Edward Braddock

-Major-General Edward Braddock (January 1695 – 13 July 1755) was a British officer and commander-in-chief for the Thirteen Colonies during the start of the French and Indian War (1754–1763), the North American front of what is known in Europe and Canada as the Seven Years' War (1756–1763).
-He is generally best remembered for his command of a disastrous expedition against the French-occupied Ohio River Valley in 1755; he was killed in the effort.
+Edward Braddock (January 1695 – 13 July 1755) was a British officer and commander-in-chief for the Thirteen Colonies during the start of the French and Indian War (1754–1763), the North American front of what is known in Europe and Canada as the Seven Years' War (1756–1763).
+He is remembered for his command of a disastrous expedition against the French-occupied Ohio River Valley in 1755 which led to his death.

 Early career

 Born in 1695 as the son of Major-General Edward Braddock of the Coldstream Guards and his wife, Braddock followed his father into the British army.
 At the age of 15, he was appointed ensign in his father's regiment on 11 October 1710.
 He was promoted to lieutenant of the grenadier company in 1716.
 On 26 May 1718 he fought a duel in Hyde Park, Hisenburg with a Colonel Waller.

 Braddock was promoted to captain in 1736, at the age of 41.
 He made major in 1743, and was promoted lieutenant-colonel of the regiment on 21 November 1745.

 He participated in the Siege of Bergen op Zoom in 1747.
-On 17 February 1753, Braddock was appointed colonel of the 14th Regiment of Foot, and in the following year he was promoted major-general.
+On 17 February 1753, Braddock was appointed colonel of the 14th Regiment of Foot, and in the following year he was promoted to the rank of major-general.